sakshamwithweb/Aspira/README.md

 ---

+## Setup: Getting Started with Aspira

+1. **Set Up Your Omi Device**
+   Make sure your Omi AI Necklace is ready to capture conversations.

+2. **Create Your Aspira Account**
+   Go to the [Aspira](https://aspira-iota.vercel.app) and log in or sign up.

+3. **Define Your Goals**
+   Select the skills you want to master and the role models you admire.

+4. **Start Improving**
+   Aspira will process your interactions and provide tailored advice and insights.

+---

 ## Why Aspira?

 - **Make It Personal**: Choose any skill you want to improve and pair it with a role model who inspires you.